1. SDK Overview

 The edge libraries provide features to both eapps and hosts for managing edge calls.
 Edge calls are function calls that cross the enclave-host boundary.
 Currently we only support calls from enclave->host.
 You can emulate host->enclave calls via polling on this interface.
 The edge libraries are used in many places, including the runtime and both host and eapp libraries.

-Most users will only need to write a simple Host, and use the default Keystone runtime.
+Most users will only need to write a simple Host, and use the Eyrie runtime.
 The bulk of the work is done in the enclave application, and in the glue that holds the components together.

 NOTE: Right now all “edge” components (that is, anything that handles data and calls between enclave code and non-enclave code) is hand-written.
 A major next step for the SDK is to build a set of tools and compilers to do the majority of this code generation automatically.